blackflux/robo-config-plugin/test/projects/assorted/@sls-queue-instance/CONFDOCS.md

 *Batch size of Queue Processor.*

 Maximum number of payloads processed in parallel in code logic by aws lambda processor

+### <a name="blackfluxrobo-config-plugin-var-ref-queuemaximumbatchingwindow">queueMaximumBatchingWindow</a>  : `integer`

+*Batch window size in seconds of Queue Processor.*

+Maximum number of seconds delay before queue messages are sent to processor

 ### <a name="blackfluxrobo-config-plugin-var-ref-queueprocessorreservedconcurrency">queueProcessorReservedConcurrency</a>  : [`integer`, `string`]